JhersonMedina/GPSA/README.md

 # Global Pairwise Sequence Aligner

-This is the C++ implementation of de well-known global sequence aligner algorithm using dynamica programing.
+This is the C++ implementation of de well-known global sequence aligner algorithm using dynamic programing.

 # Usage

-To use you must have C++ intalled on yur computer.
+To use you must have C++ installed on your computer.
-Simply comile with
+Simply compile with

 ```
 g++ main -o main